Volker Mayer-Lay: Legal career

-Political activities
+Political career

 From 2002 to 2017, Mayer-Lay was a member of the Junge Union, and he has been a member of the CDU since 2003.
 From 2003 to 2008, he was district chairman of the Junge Union Bodensee.
 Since 2004, he has been a member of the Pan-European Union of Germany, serving for several years on the Baden-Württemberg state board of the Pan-European Youth.
 Mayer-Lay was an assessor in the local executive committee of the CDU Überlingen from 2005 until 2009, and was press spokesman there from 2009 until 2014.
 In addition, he was a local councilor in the Überlingen suburb of Nußdorf from 2009 to 2019.
 From 2010 to 2011, he was a member of the district executive committee of the Junge Union Württemberg-Hohenzollern.
 Mayer-Lay was deputy district chairman of the CDU Bodenseekreis from 2010 to 2017.
 He has been a member of the state committee on energy, environment and climate protection of the CDU Baden-Württemberg since 2012.
 From 2014 to 2016, he was deputy local chairman of the CDU Überlingen.

 From 2014 to 2019, Mayer-Lay was a city councilor of the large district town of Überlingen and deputy parliamentary group spokesman as well as supervisory board member of Überlingen Marketing und Tourismus GmbH.
 He was a member of the supervisory board of the Überlingen municipal utility from 2017 to 2019.
 Mayer-Lay has been district chairman of the CDU Bodenseekreis and a member of the Mittelstandsunion since 2017.
 He has been a member of the State Committee on External Security and Development of the CDU Baden-Württemberg since 2018.
 He has been a district councilor in the Bodenseekreis district council and a member of the Bodensee-Oberschwaben regional association assembly since 2019.
 Mayer-Lay has been a member of the supervisory board of Caritas in the Linzgau deanery since 2020.
 He has also been a member of the Climate Union since 2021.

 In the 2021 Bundestag election, he won the direct mandate in the Bundestag constituency of Lake Constance with 30.4% of the primary vote.

-Private
+Personal life

 Mayer-Lay was born 1981 in the West German town of Überlingen and is of Roman Catholic denomination.